-Unless the Court orders otherwise, prior to serving a motion, cross-motion, or application, the moving party or applicant shall obtain a return date from the assigned Judge's chambers.
+Unless the Court orders otherwise, prior to serving a motion, cross-motion, or application, the moving party or applicant must obtain a return date from the assigned Judge's chambers.

 This rule is derived from former Standing Order M-99.
-Pursuant to Local Bankruptcy Rule 9004-2(b), the return date obtained under this rule shall be included in the upper right-hand corner of the caption of the motion or application.
+Pursuant to Local Bankruptcy Rule 9004-2(b), the return date obtained under this rule must be included in the upper right-hand corner of the caption of the motion or application.

 The title of this rule was amended in 2016.
-No substantive
+No substantive change was intended.